 Have you read it?
 If not, go!
 Go now!
 (Is it weird that I also wanted to write, “Get to the chopper!” there?)

 Keith approaches vegetarianism from all the pro-vegetarian angles, including the ones you hear the most – not wanting to kill things just to eat, and wanting to preserve the environment.
-Needless to say, she dispels those myths, and I learned what an “aquifer” was, and how conventional agriculture – yes, of the non-animal type – is depleting the ones in the US at an insane rate, to the point where the midwest might not be able to support its vast waves of amber grains much longer.
+Needless to say, she dispels those myths, among others, and I walked away not only knowing what an “aquifer” is, but also how conventional agriculture – of the NON-animal variety – is depleting them in the US at an insane rate.
+As in, the midwest might not be able to support its vast waves of amber grain much longer.

-By the Spring of 2013, I was moving toward a more ancestral diet (one of the books I’d just finished reading at that point was Real Food by Nina Planck), and had started using sprouted grains and soaked legumes at home, but still didn’t give much thought to bread and the like while dining out.
-I had a bread machine, and one of my greatest achievements were some damn tasty sprouted wheat bagels (just wish I’d remembered to grease the parchment paper…those suckers stick good!).
+By the Spring of 2013, I was moving toward a more ancestral diet (one of the books I’d just finished reading was Real Food by Nina Planck), and had started using sprouted grains and soaked legumes at home, but still didn’t give much thought to bread and the like while dining out.
+I had a bread machine, and one of my greatest achievements were some damn tasty sprouted wheat bagels.

 Then sometime around July, I read Wheat Belly, by Dr. William Davis.
 I started making some connections to my stomach distress and the wheat still in my life, with just about every meal, and a lot of my snacks.
-My skin was doing a million times better at this point, but my digestive disfunction remained constant.
+My skin was doing a million times better at this point, but my digestive disfunction had yet to fully quell.

 After returning from a girls’ weekend trip, I decided to cut out the wheat, just to see what would happen.
 I remember chatting with my friend about it on the trip.
 It was late, and we’d gotten back to our hotel after a night out, and I said, “You know, I think I’m gonna give up wheat when we get back.”
 And she said, “Oh, Amanda, don’t do that, you gave up meat before, and it sucked.”
 “No,” I said, “Wheat.
 Like bread.”
 And I did.